Uniform Standards For Domestic Violence Cases Do Not Exist by Charles E. Corry, Ph.D.

 Top

-Misdemeanors, such as offenses against persons or property, fraud, drug use, and underage alcohol use would probably be prevalent in conjunction with domestic violence in a troubled society.
+The assumption was that if a judicial district has a high incidence rate for several categories of misdemeanors as well as domestic abuse and violence, then it is likely that a general problem exists in the society.
+Misdemeanors, such as offenses against persons or property, fraud, drug use, and underage alcohol use should be prevalent in conjunction with domestic violence in a troubled society.
 Such a correlation contains the implicit assumption that underage alcohol abuse and drug use would be associated with abusive or broken homes, and that Joe Six Pack would likely get into other kinds of trouble such as bar brawls, besides fighting with his wife or girlfriend.
-Thus, a high rate of court filings on domestic violence charges would simply be the result of diligent efforts on the part of the courts and law enforcement in those districts, a job for which they are paid and expected to perform.
+Thus, a high rate of court filings on domestic violence charges would be the result of diligent efforts on the part of the courts and law enforcement in those districts, a job for which they are paid and expected to perform.
+That did not prove to be the case over eleven years of tabulating such data.

-Table 63: Misdemeanor filings per 10,000 people for judicial districts that have exceeded the state average for domestic violence and abuse cases by more than one standard deviation for four or more years since 1998.
+Table 66: Misdemeanor filings per 10,000 people for judicial districts that have exceeded the state average for domestic violence and abuse cases by more than one standard deviation for four or more years since 1998.

 Judicial district